MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/term-get-hybridmailflowdatacenterips-is-not-recognized-error.md

 ## Cause

 The Hybrid Configuration wizard depends on the availability of a Microsoft 365 plan in which it can access the Get-HybridMailflowDatacenterIPs cmdlet.
-The error message indicates that the subscriptions that you currently have cannot access this cmdlet.
+The error message indicates that the subscriptions that you currently have can't access this cmdlet.

 ## Workaround